 Are you working on time management, study strategies, or maintaining focus and concentration?
 Not sure where to start?

 You’ll find a curated collection of worksheets below.
 These are coaching tools designed to help you reflect on and plan your academic life.
 If you’d like to share one of your completed worksheets with a coach, you can login to our online academic coaching service and upload your worksheet here.
 Your coach will respond with questions and feedback to help you make progress on your goals.
-If you’d like to work on a worksheet together with an academic coach, click here to schedule a Zoom appointment.
+If you’d like to work on a worksheet together with an academic coach, click here to schedule an appointment.

 If you’re getting started with academic coaching

 If you’re new to coaching, the Wheel of Life is a great place to start!
 It can help you and your coach see the ‘big picture’ of where you’re thriving, where you’re not and what changes you’d like to make.

 Time management is one of the most common topics in academic coaching!
 If you are one of many college students who struggle with time, the resources below can help you create a schedule, build healthy habits, get work done and live a balanced life.

 If you’d like to develop your time management skills but aren’t sure where to start, try our Time Management Reflection and/or our Time Management Inventory.
 These worksheets will help you begin a conversation with your coach about your current time management habits and patterns.

 If you’d like to create a weekly schedule, get feedback on your current schedule or get accountability on following it, try sharing one of our weekly planners with your coach.
 The Learning Center has planners divided into Morning, Afternoon, and Evening, into 60-Minute Blocks, and into 30-Minute Blocks.
 Pick the one that works the best for you.